GhassenRjab/portfolio/README.md

 ## Requirements

-- Node.js: ^12.3.0
+- Node.js: ^18.12.0
-- Yarn: ^1.22.0

 ## Installation

-Run `yarn` to install all dependencies.
+Run `npm install` to install all dependencies.

 ## Run in development mode

-Run `yarn develop` to launch the website in development mode.
+Run `npm run develop` to launch the website in development mode.

 ## Run in production mode

-1. Run `yarn build` in order to build the production bundle.
+1. Run `npm run build` in order to build the production bundle.
-2. Run `yarn serve` to launch the website in production mode.
+2. Run `npm run serve` to launch the website in production mode.